prayagko/jurgen-ipsum/README.md

 Parameters:

-  - text-type: "sentence" or "paragraph" (defaults to sentences if not provided)
+  - text-type: "sentence" or "paragraph" (defaults to sentence if not provided)
   - number: number of sentences or paragraphs (defaults to 6 if not provided)